cgbarrow/resume/README.md

 # Resume

 Hello!
 I'm Christopher Barrow.
-I am currently in the role of Manager, Product Management & Design for the Digital Garage, Ministry of Transportation,Ontario Public Service.
+I am currently in the role of Manager, Product Management & Design for the Digital Garage, Ministry of Transportation, Ontario Public Service.
 Digital Garage's mandate is to foster the practice of innovation and exploration of technology to drive the digital service transformation agenda in Ministry of Transportation and Ministry of Labour, Training and Skills Development.

 ## About Me